codepath/android_guides/Genymotion-2.0-Emulators-with-Google-Play-support.md

 **Note:** If you get `Failed to load OVI` error when re-adding the emulator, you need to use a new name for the same device.
 For example, "Nexus 4 - 4.4.4 - API 19" might be called "Nexus 4 - 4.4.4 - API 19 New".

 ### Setup Google Play Services

+As of version 2.10, setting up [Google Play Services on Genymotion](https://www.genymotion.com/blog/2-10-open-gapps-widget/) is really straightforward.
+Once in the emulator, a new "Open GApps" widget will be available in your toolbar.
+Click it and it’ll do the rest.
+The "Open GApps" widget is available for every device running Android 4.4 or higher (whether new or already created, as long as Genymotion 2.10 is installed).

+The Open GApps package implemented is the smallest one (i.e. "pico") as it fits most development and testing needs.
+If you need access to further Google Apps and Services, simply [visit the Play Store and download them from there](https://play.google.com/store/apps/dev?id=5700313618786177705).
+If Google Play Services get updated, no need to click the widget again.
+Updates will be handled directly within your virtual device – just like a real device after all

+#### Manual Installation

 **IMPORTANT NOTE**: Since version 2.10 Genymotion includes native support for Google Play Services and Google Store.
 Just open the emulator and click in the "Open GApps" widget showed in the toolbar.
 More info in [Genymotion's blog](https://www.genymotion.com/blog/2-10-open-gapps-widget/).
 If you are working with a previous version you can follow the next steps.

-**NOTE**: These steps need to be followed only if you want to be able to use Google services such as maps and push messaging on your Genymotion device.
+**NOTE**: These steps need to be followed only if you are using Genymotion < 2.10 and you want to be able to use Google services such as maps and push messaging on your Genymotion device.
 For basic testing, these steps can be safely skipped.

 Check out [this handy YouTube video](https://www.youtube.com/watch?v=UFhStnF42tw) for a guided step-by-step of enabling play services in Genymotion.
 You may want to use a newer version of these files based on the desired emulator as found below.